alisip-3/sys-monitor_python/README.md

 The idea behind it is not just to look at CPU usage or process names, but to understand the **context** of each process where it's running from, who opened it, and what it's doing.

+The monitor is detection-only by design.
+Blocking decisions are left to the user to avoid false positives causing system damage.

 ---

 ## How it works